NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 **Discussion Points:**

 *Do you notice a difference?
-Is there anything in the ouput that suggests this is no longer running serially?* *This overwrote our results.
+Is there anything in the output that suggests this is no longer running serially?* *This overwrote our results.
 What is a way that we could prevent this from happening?*

 ## **Viewing results from FastQC**